thesadru/disnake/docs/api.rst

         When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute:

-        - ``count``: An integer specifying how many members were disconnected.
+        - ``cont``: An integer specifying how many members were disconnected.

         .. versionadded:: 1.3